 PROGRAM REQUIREMENTS Additional Admission Requirements To be considered for admission to the MAcc program, applicants must meet all requirements for admission to a Haile/US Bank College of Business program (detailed above).
 All academic requirements of the Haile/US Bank College of Business program related to transfer credit and academic standing (see above under Haile/US Bank College of Business main section in the graduate section of this catalog) are enforced for the MAcc program.
 Students who are enrolled in or have completed the MBA at NKU and choose to pursue a MAcc in the professional concentration may transfer up to nine semester hours completed under the MBA to degree requirements of the MAcc with the approval of the graduate program director.
 Professional Concentration Requirements (30 credits hours) The Professional Concentration is a 30 semester hour program composed of 24 semester hours of required courses and six semester hours of electives.
-To enter this concentration, students must have completed two introductory accounting courses and three semester hours of intermediate accounting.
-Required Courses (24 credit hours):
+To enter this concentration, students must have an undergraduate degree from a regionally accredited university and must have completed the following undergraduate accounting courses, with a grade of C or better: - ACC 200 (or equivalent) Introduction to Financial Accounting - ACC 201 (or equivalent) Introduction to Managerial Accounting - ACC 300 (or equivalent) Intermediate Accounting I - ACC 301 (or equivalent) Intermediate Accounting II - ACC 320 (or equivalent) Tax Planning - ACC 350 (or equivalent) Management Cost Accounting - ACC 400 (or equivalent) Auditing Required Courses (24 credit hours):

 Two electives may be selected from any graduate course approved by the MAcc program director (such as ACC 630, ACC 634, ACC 638, and ACC 650).
-For all courses, prerequisites must be met, unless approval is granted by the program director.
-ACC 603 Consolidations and Partnerships (3 credits) ◆ - ACC 620 Tax Research and Practice (3 credits) ◆ - ACC 633 Business Law for Accountants (3 credits) • - ACC 640 Advanced Auditing (3 credits) ◆ - ACC 660 Strategic Management Accounting (3 credits) ◆ - ACC 670 Accounting Analytics Capstone (3 credits) ◆ - ACC 688 CPA Review Regulation (3 credits) ◆ - ACC 689 CPA Review-Financial (3 credits) ◆ Electives (6 hours) Choose two electives from the following or other Graduate courses as approved by MAcc director. - ACC 630 Federal Taxation of Corporations (3 credits) ◆ - ACC 634 Taxation of Partnerships and Pass Through Entities (3 credits) ♦ - ACC 638 Advanced Individual Income Taxation (3 credits) ◆ - ACC 650 Forensic Accounting (3 credits) ◆ Accounting Practice and Reporting Concentration Requirements (36 credit hours) The Accounting Practice and Reporting concentration is a 36 semester hour program composed of 12 required courses.
+For all courses, prerequisites must be met, unless approval is granted by the program director. - ACC 603 Consolidations and Partnerships (3 credits) ◆ - ACC 620 Tax Research and Practice (3 credits) ◆ - ACC 633 Business Law for Accountants (3 credits) + - ACC 640 Advanced Auditing (3 credits) + - ACC 660 Strategic Management Accounting (3 credits) ♦ - ACC 670 Advanced Accounting Analytics (3 credits) ◆ - ACC 688 CPA Review Regulation (3 credits) ◆ - ACC 689 CPA Review-Financial (3 credits) + Electives (6 hours) Choose two electives from the following or other Graduate courses as approved by MAcc director. - ACC 630 Federal Taxation of Corporations (3 credits) + - ACC 634 Taxation of Partnerships and Pass Through Entities (3 credits) ♦ - ACC 638 Advanced Individual Income Taxation (3 credits) ♦ - ACC 650 Forensic Accounting (3 credits) + Accounting Practice and Reporting Concentration Requirements (36 credit hours) The Accounting Practice and Reporting concentration is a 36 semester hour program composed of 12 required courses.
 The required courses are listed below.
 For all courses, prerequisites must be met, unless approval is granted by the program director.
 Required courses (36 credit hours):